-We use a 2 inch by 5 inch 6061 boxed aluminum that is 1⁄4 inch thick for most of the frame along with cross sections for added strength.
-The tongue section of the frame is a heavy-duty 5/8 inch thick aluminum.
+We use a 2" x 5" 6061 boxed aluminum that is $\frac{1}{4}$ inch thick for most of the frame along with cross-sections for added strength.
+The tongue section of the frame is a heavy-duty $\frac{5}{8}$ " thick aluminum.

-The galvanized-dipped steel sub-assembly is attached to the aluminum frame and allows us to attach the Dexter axles, gas shocks and leaf springs.
+The galvanized-dipped steel sub-assembly is attached to the aluminum frame and allows us to attach the Dexter axles, gas shocks, and leaf springs.

 The axles feature Dexter's Never Adjust electric brakes that will give you exceptional control when braking.
-The axles are also equipped with bronze bushings and grease zerks rather than brass, giving them a longer lifespan and is more resistant to corrosion.
+The axles are also equipped with bronze bushings and grease zerks rather than brass, giving them a longer lifespan and more resistance to corrosion.
+The Nev-R-Lube axle(s) are sealed for life which means increased durability and reliability and no more bearing maintenance.
+They are warrantied for 5-years or 100,000 miles against defects in material and workmanship.